-If you have a smart dog with an active mind, puzzle toys are one of the best ways to prevent them from growing bored.
+If you have a smart dog with an active mind, interactive puzzle toys are one of the best ways to prevent them from growing bored.
 The importance of mental enrichment for a dog’s overall health and exercise requirements cannot be overstated.
 Mental stimulation can use as much energy as physical exercise.

 When my little Yorkie, Asia, is at home by herself for periods of time I leave her with three or four different puzzle toys hidden around the house.
 The first time you show your dog where you are hiding the puzzle toys.
 Once they get the idea of the game, searching for the puzzle toys will add extra stimulation for them.

 Interactive toys usually engage dogs mental challenges such as mazes and pattern recognition in the form of positive reinforcement.
 Doing this regularly should help boost your dog’s attention span.

 When introducing your dog to a puzzle toy for the first time, I recommend setting it at the easiest level and rewarding them with tasty treats for the first few times they use it.
 Professional dog trainers all agree that positive reinforcement is the best way to keep your dog’s attention span on the tasks.
 You may have to experiment with a few different kind of toys to find a good fit for your dog.
 While some dogs may pick up the puzzle quickly than others, even slower pups will eventually catch on.

 Also, avoid toys with small parts that could become choking hazards and remember to use low-calorie treats as rewards.
 An overindulgence of any food outside of your dog’s regular diet may cause gastrointestinal upset.

 Here are my top 10 picks of the best puzzle toys for dogs, in no particular order, each providing different levels of difficulty and challenge for your dog, plus a bonus recommendation at the end.